cgustave/checkitbaby/README.md

 It uses 'agents' to interact with the setup for instance to play simple client/server role, to change the setup topology or even to query the DUT.
 Agent are connected using ssh.
 It is recommended to use ssh keys.

 *Playbooks* are defined as a collection of *Testcases*, each testcase is a simple text file where each lines defines an action applied to an *Agent*.
-Each line of the testcase can either trigger an action or get some information and see if some requirements are met (checks).
+Each line of the testcase can either trigger an action and/or get some information and see if some requirements are met (checks).
 Test scenario syntax is simple and evolutive, commands are defined keywords and depend on the type of agents targeted.
-Multiple simultaneous connections to agents are supported.  *Variables* are allowed  in testcase.
+Multiple simultaneous connections to agents are supported.
+*Variables* are allowed  in testcase.
 A variable is just a keyword starting with a dollar sign '$' and defined in a variable file.
 During testcases execution, all *Run* information such as agent ouputs are collected in log files.
 The test verification would always be done from log file parsing like a human would do.
 With this, it is possible to easily double-check the test result post-run.  *Marks* can be used as a delimeter for check verification within the agent log file.

 When all the testcases from a Playbook has run, a *Report* in a json format is delivered.
 The report is organized by testcases and include all checks results from the testcase.